qntm/base65536/README.md

 For example, using Base64, up to 105 bytes of binary data can fit in a Tweet.
 With Base65536, 280 bytes are possible.

-Base65536 uses only "safe" Unicode code points - no unassigned code points, no whitespace, no control characters, etc..
-For details of how these code points were selected and why they are thought to be safe, see the sibling project [`base65536gen`](https://github.com/ferno/base65536gen).
+Base65536 uses only ["safe" Unicode code points](https://qntm.org/safe) - no unassigned code points, no whitespace, no control characters, etc..

 ## Module